 We appreciate that you can easily use your custom domain name, but more experienced customers might find themselves outgrowing such beginner-friendly options before too long.
 For example, seasoned SEO veterans will likely need third-party apps to effectively drive traffic.

-- Direct access to the popular drag-and-drop site builder
+- Design your site with the popular drag-and-drop site builder

 - Fully hosted, drag-and-drop site-building and marketing

 - Choose from 100s of customizable, professional themes

 - eCommerce-ready and SEO-friendly with built-in tools